 There are over 300 reported symptoms of celiac disease.
 From diarrhea to brain fog, celiac disease can impact many parts of the body.

-Some more commonly recognized symptoms of celiac disease are:
+Some common symptoms of celiac disease include:

 - GI Distress

 - Nutrient deficiencies (like low vitamin D, calcium, and iron deficiency anemia)